 |Company||Savings Rate 1 month||Savings Rate 1 year||Savings Rate 3 years||Savings Rate 5 years||Min Max Investment||Fund Type||Risk Mitigation||More Info|

+Rates range from 2.9-6.1%.
 Zopa has 3 different products.
-Access 3.5% Classic 4.3% and Plus 6.7%.
-Plus is not covered by Safeguard and has a minimum investment of £1000.
+Access and Classic (minimum investment £10) and Plus (minimum investment £1000) Plus is not covered by Safeguard.
+There is no maximum investment.

 The current estimated return is 7.1% and is an estimate of the annual return after fees and bad debts that investors could earn from lending money to businesses seeking loans today.
 It is calculated by taking the gross interest rate less fees and estimated bad debts that will occur in the future for each of the last 100 loans accepted on the marketplace.
 The average return is compounded and before tax.